imaddde867/ClearBox/README.md

 #### Backend Issues

-1. **Port Conflicts**: If port 8001 is already in use, you can change it in the `.env` file.
+1. **Port Conflicts**: If port 8000 is already in use, you can change it in the `.env` file.
 Remember to update the proxy setting in `frontend/package.json` to match.

 2. **Backend Connection Errors**:
-   - Verify the backend is running by checking `http://localhost:8001/docs` in your browser
+   - Verify the backend is running by checking `http://localhost:8000/docs` in your browser
    - Make sure ports match between backend server and frontend proxy setting
    - Check the backend console for detailed error logs

 3. **Database Errors**:
    - For SQLite: Ensure the backend has write permissions to create the database file
    - For PostgreSQL: Verify the database exists and credentials are correct
+   - Check for missing columns in the database schema.
+If you encounter errors about missing columns, you may need to run:
+     ```sql
+     ALTER TABLE users ADD COLUMN IF NOT EXISTS password VARCHAR(255);
+     ALTER TABLE users ADD COLUMN IF NOT EXISTS full_name VARCHAR(255);
+     ALTER TABLE users ADD COLUMN IF NOT EXISTS bio TEXT;
+     ALTER TABLE users ADD COLUMN IF NOT EXISTS avatar_url VARCHAR(255);
+     ```

 4. **Python Command Not Found**:
    - Ensure your virtual environment is activated